 There is no charge to enter the market and with over 250 traders each weekend, there’s something for everyone whether it be arts and crafts, vintage artefacts, unique gifts and tasty food or local beverages.

-The Cathedral quarter is an area at the heart of the city centre filled with bustling bars and contemporary restaurants.
-There
+The Cathedral quarter is an area at the heart of the city centre filled with bustling bars and contemporary restaurants. – duck into one of the alleyways near The Duke of

 I know from personal experience that a trip to the Cathedral quarter is an ideal way to get a flavour of the city and meet local characters along the way.